-Dublin Airport has opened a purpose-built sensory room, aimed at helping to calm passengers who might feel overwhelmed in busy and unfamiliar airport surroundings.
+Dublin Airport has a purpose-built sensory room, aimed at helping to calm passengers who might feel overwhelmed in busy and unfamiliar airport surroundings, located in Terminal 2.

 The new space is located after security screening and just before the 400 gates, and is designed specifically for people with autism, dementia, cognitive impairment or other special needs.

 The room is free to passengers departing from the airport, with 60-minute sessions available through a booking system.
-To book the room, please call 01-7047783 or email firstname.lastname@example.org.
+To book the room, please email firstname.lastname@example.org.

 Procedure upon arrival at Dublin Airport